-The memento service is used by the 'CommandContext' service and also 'BackgroundCommandService'.
+(Prior to '1.13.0'), the memento service was used by the 'CommandContext' service and also 'BackgroundCommandService'.
 These both use a memento to capture a representation of an action invocation.
+This is now done using 'CommandDtoServiceInternal'.

-Assuming that the 'configuration-and-annotation' services installer is configured (implicit if using the 'AppManifest' to bootstrap the app) then Apache Isis' core implementation of 'MementoService' service is automatically registered and injected (it is annotated with '@DomainService') so no further configuration is required.
+Assuming that the 'configuration-and-annotation' services installer is configured (implicit if using the 'AppManifest' to 'bootstrap the app') then Apache Isis' core implementation of 'MementoService' service is automatically registered and injected (it is annotated with '@DomainService') so no further configuration is required.